scrtlabs/SafeTrace/README.md

 2. User views instructions for retrieving location data from Google Location services.
 3. User reviews Google Maps timeline, and optionally removes any sensitive activity (i.e., home address, work address, others)
 4. User exports her data via Google Takeout service
-5. User returns to app UI and uploads JSON file from Google Takeout for the previous month / 2 months
+5. User returns to app UI and uploads JSON file from Google Takeout for the previous month or two
 6. User indicates her current testing status (positive, negative, untested) and the date of the test (today's date if untested)
 7. User submits data to compute service (data is encrypted locally by the app prior to sending)
 8. User can now view "matches", where her data overlaps in time and proximity to a user reporting a positive test result
-9. User will receive emails if new matches occur, and prompting her to update her data and infection status periodically.
+9. User can opt in to receive emails if new matches occur, and prompting her to update her data and infection status periodically.

 ## System Architecture